kingfadzi/navdocs/KEY_CONCEPTS.md

 ## Governance Rules Engine

 The system includes an automated rules engine that validates all BOM files before deployment.
-Rules are defined in `config/rules.yaml` and enforced by `validate_bom.py` during the validate stage.
+Rules are defined in `config/rules.yaml` and enforced by the BOM validator (`tools.config.validation`) during the validate stage.

 ### **Critical Rules (Enabled by Default)**